decaf-ts/decorator-validation/workdocs/5-HowToUse.md

 ## Notes on tests and validity
 - Patterns here reflect common test patterns found across the monorepo (e.g., model decoration, decorator application, registry customization).
 - Each snippet is valid TypeScript and aligns with the re-exports provided by the package entry.

+## Coding Principles

+- group similar functionality in folders (analog to namespaces but without any namespace declaration)
+- one class per file;
+- one interface per file (unless interface is just used as a type);
+- group types as other interfaces in a types.ts file per folder;
+- group constants or enums in a constants.ts file per folder;
+- group decorators in a decorators.ts file per folder;
+- always import from the specific file, never from a folder or index file (exceptions for dependencies on other packages);
+- prefer the usage of established design patters where applicable:
+  - Singleton (can be an anti-pattern. use with care);
+  - factory;
+  - observer;
+  - strategy;
+  - builder;
+  - etc;